Sunday School Lesson: An Angel Appears to Mary

 Ask:

 Say: When friends or family members encourage us, they remind us how special and important we are.
 We go from feeling ordinary to feeling special.
-Just as God used Elizabeth to encourage Mary, God uses ordinary people to spread encouragement to others.
+Just as God used Elizabeth to encourage Mary, God can use anyone to spread encouragement to others.

 Closing: Oh, the Things God Can Do With Me and With You!